A Survey on Self-play Methods in Reinforcement Learning: Empirical Analysis

 \subsubsection{Mahjong}

-Mahjong, renowned for its complex interplay of skill, strategy, and chance, has evolved into various global variants, including the popular Japanese version known as Riichi Mahjong.
-This game is typically played by four participants who must navigate both the visible aspects of the game, such as discarded tiles, and the hidden elements, like their own hand and the unseen public tiles.
-The strategic depth and complexity of Mahjong pose significant challenges for artificial intelligence.
-Despite ongoing research, many AI implementations have yet to reach expert human levels~\cite{kurita2020method, gao2019building, mizukami2015building}.
-AI systems must make decisions based on incomplete information and adapt strategies dynamically in response to the actions of multiple opponents, which complicates the decision-making process.
-Additionally, the game's intricate winning rules and the enormous number of possible game states, estimated at around $10^{169}$~\cite{zha2019rlcard}, add layers of complexity.
-These factors make Mahjong a particularly challenging domain for AI development, requiring sophisticated approaches to handle its unique demands effectively.

-Suphx~\cite{li2020suphx} is recognized as one of the first algorithms to master Mahjong, achieving a performance level comparable to expert human players, specifically 10 dan on Tenhou~\cite{tenhou}, the most popular online Mahjong platform.
+Mahjong has evolved into various global variants, including the famous Japanese version known as Riichi Mahjong.
+This game is typically played by four players who must navigate both the visible aspects of the game, such as discarded tiles, and the hidden elements, like their own hand and the unseen public tiles.
+The strategic depth and complexity of Mahjong pose significant challenges.
+Despite ongoing research, these findings have yet to reach expert human levels~\citep{kurita2020method, gao2019building, mizukami2015building}.
+Difficulties are navigating incomplete information, dynamically adapting strategies to multiple opponents, and contending with complex winning rules and an enormous number of possible game states, estimated at $10^{169}$~\citep{zha2019rlcard}.
+Suphx~\citep{li2020suphx} is recognized as one of the first algorithms to master Mahjong, achieving a performance level comparable to expert human players, precisely 10 dan on Tenhou~\citep{tenhou}, the most popular online Mahjong platform.
 Initially, Suphx employs supervised learning, utilizing expert data to train its model.
-It then advances its capabilities through self-play RL, employing several innovative techniques to enhance its effectiveness.
-These techniques include global reward prediction, which provides a continuous reward throughout the game, and oracle guiding, which offers perfect information at the start of self-play to guide strategy development.
-Additionally, parametric Monte Carlo policy adaptation is used to refine the policy further.
-Similarly, NAGA~\cite{naga}, developed by Dwango Media Village, and LuckyJ~\cite{luckyj}, designed by Tencent, have also achieved the rank of 10 dan on Tenhou.
-Furthermore, LuckyJ has even defeated human professional players,
+It then advances its capabilities through vanilla self-play combined with RL.
+Similarly, NAGA~\citep{naga}, developed by Dwango Media Village, and LuckyJ~\citep{luckyj}, designed by Tencent, have also achieved the rank of 10 dan on Tenhou.
+Furthermore, LuckyJ has even defeated human professional players.